Looking to make deep fried turkey without oil?

 - The first time you use the machine, you’ll have to season the cooking pot.
 That just means rubbing it with cooking oil and turning on the heat to high.

-If you’re an apartment dweller, or just don’t care about all the CONs I’ve laid out above….and you don’t want to oven-roast the turkey, consider one of these two machines to cook your turkey, both with excellent results (and super-crispy skin) that rivals the deep fried turkey without oil taste.
+If you’re an apartment dweller, or just don’t care about all the CONs I’ve laid out above, and you don’t want to oven-roast the turkey, consider one of these two machines to cook your turkey, both with excellent results (and super-crispy skin) that rival the deep fried turkey without oil taste.